Recovery is just a phone call away.

 The warning signs of sports gambling addiction are frequent betting, chasing losses, increased bet sizes, preoccupation with betting, financial issues, lying about gambling, avoiding responsibilities, and emotional distress.

-These warning signs are described below:
+These warning signs of sports betting addiction are described below:

 1- Frequent Betting